 It's important to look after yourself when there is lots of worrying news.
 Here's some tips on how to do so.

 Things that are happening in the world around us can make us feel scared, unhappy or worried.
-Lots of people are talking about COVID-19 or coronavirus at the moment and this can make us feel all of these feelings and more.
 You’re not alone.